-(1) Ring Method - Enable the ring method of downloading.
-The panel will pick-up on the number of rings programmed in Ring Count [91].

-(2) Answering Machine Override - Using the downloading computer, call the panel.
-When the operator has determined that the panel has received 1-2 rings, pressing the every will cause the downloading computer to immediately re-dial the panel.
-The panel will pick-up on the first ring.(3) Function 6 Download - Select to enable the reaction is method of downloading (pg.
-8).
+- (1) Ring Method Enable the ring method of downloading.
+The panel will pick-up on the number of rings programmed in Ring Count [91]. - (2) Answering Machine Override Using the downloading computer, call the panel.
+When the operator has determined that the panel has received 1-2 rings, pressing the key will cause the downloading computer to immediately re-dial the panel.
+The panel will pick-up on the first ring. - (3) Function 6 Download Select to enable the method of downloading (pg.
+8). - (4) Signal Strength Test Mode Program to initiate a 2 hour test period.
+The signal strength information for all supervisory signals received over a two hour period will be saved to the LOG.